Vauxhall Corsa Common Problems and Solutions

 Problem:

-The front seats do not lock into place, no matter how much you try and adjust and wait for that ‘click’.
+The front seats do not lock into position, no matter how much you try, adjust, or wait for that ‘click’.

 Solution:

-This is caused by a weakened longitudinal adjuster latch spring.
-This can be a very serious safety issue and will affect your driving.
-It’s a very challenging repair to make because of accessibility, so in most cases, it’s best to use a garage that has the right tools.
+This issue is caused by a weakened longitudinal adjuster latch spring.
+It can pose a serious safety risk and impact your driving.
+The repair is quite challenging due to accessibility issues, so it is usually best to have a garage with the proper tools carry out the work.

 Difficulty level